pedelgado/qbind_test/README.md

 Contains mainly the entry point of the application.
 This entry point acts as a basic **front controller**, routing all incoming requests to proper controller.
 It also loads the services container.

-### App folder

-Contains all the files that are not related to business logic.
-Commonly the files that would be coupled to a framework.
-Controllers are decoupled from other layers through dependency injection.

 ### Src folder

 Src folder is divided in modules.
 Each module spits the code in application, domain and infrastructure layers;
 following the principles of Domain-Driven Design (DDD) and Hexagonal Architecture.
 It makes use of other lighter patterns like Repository, value objects and named constructors, along with others.

+### App folder

+Contains all the files that are not related to business logic.
+Commonly the files that would be coupled to a framework.
+Controllers are decoupled from other layers through dependency injection.

+Views and theming is strictly contained in app/views folder.
+For agility, twig (PHP template engine) and tailwind (css framework) has been used.